-The main focus of Thai Yoga Massage is helping to attain or regain ‘balance’ in the flow of energy in the body, including the nervous, digestive, and respiratory systems.
-Receiving Thai Yoga Massage on regular basis significantly improves quality of your life on mental and physical plane.
+The focus of Thai Yoga Massage is helping to attain or regain ‘balance’ in the flow of energy in the body, including the nervous, digestive, and respiratory systems.
+Receiving Thai Yoga Massage on a regular basis improves quality of your life on a mental and physical plane significantly.

 Thai Yoga Massage history

 Thai Massage has been taught and practiced in Thailand for hundreds of years.

 There are many names used today of this healing modality, including Thai Medical Massage, Nuad Boran, Thai Massage, and Thai Yoga Massage.
 Thai Massage is a small part of Traditional Thai Medicine and roots from Buddist Medicine (Ayurveda).
 Ayurvedic doctor and the legendary figure Jivaka Komarabhacca lived during the time of Buddha and treated royalties of that time, including Buddha himself.
 Thai Massage appeared in Thailand many centuries ago.